C4ndyF1sh/Overboard-guide-iOS/README.md

 # Executing the Command(s)

 **Terminal Method** (Make sure MeloNX is open in the background)
 1. Install NewTerm3 Beta from Sileo
-2. Execute "while true; do jetsamctl -l 5490 -M 5490 App Name; sleep 1; done" in NewTerm3 Beta

-**For step 2**: Replace value "5490" with the amount of ram you need in total (ram limit+physical storage) in mb, so 5.5gb = 5500 for example
+2. Execute "while true; do jetsamctl -l 5490 -M 5490 App Name; sleep 1; done" in NewTerm3 Beta **Note**: Replace value "5490" with the amount of ram you need in total (ram limit+physical storage) in mb, so 5.5gb = 5500 for example

-——————
 **Control Center Module Method (Dopamine/Nathanlr-only)** (Make sure MeloNX is open in the background)

-1. Download these 2 files
+1. Download this .zip file and extract it https://github.com/C4ndyF1sh/Overboard-guide-iOS/releases/tag/requirements
 2. Share the .deb file with Sileo/Zebra and install it
 3. Open Settings > Control Center > add "CommandModule"
 4. Open Filza